 In some cases, you have a choice to straighten your teeth that doesn’t involve braces.
 Patients who visit Donald Marks Family Dentistry can opt for porcelain veneers.
 Sometimes referred to as instant braces, porcelain veneers take 2-3 visits to prepare, fit, and bond to the teeth.

 Yes, we provide dental checkups and age-appropriate hygiene treatments for children as young as two.
 The American Academy of Pediatrics recommends a "well visit" with a parent by age one to make sure that your little one’s teeth are erupting as they should.
 There are early interventions for dental developmental problems!

 Oral appliance therapy for snoring/obstructive sleep apnea can improve breathing during sleep by keeping the tongue and jaw in a slightly forward position during nighttime hours.
 Oral appliance therapy has effectively treated countless patients.
 We work closely with primary care physicians, ENTs and other specialists to deliver the best care for your case.
 A dental appliance may be useful when a CPAP has little to no effect.
 In addition, the American Academy of Sleep Medicine now reports that the oral appliance is the first line of treatment for patients with mild to moderate sleep apnea.

 Yes!
 We are happy to accept a number of dental benefits.
-Please get in touch with our office to learn the details.
+Please get in touch with our dental office to learn the details.